This Rolex Air-King review takes a close look at the Rolex Air-King and its features.

-The Rolex Air-King, introduced in 1945, has a storied history.
+Introduced in 1945, it has a storied history.

 It was part of the Air Series of watches that included the Air-Lion, Air-Tiger, and Air-Giant created to honor the British Royal Air Force pilots of World War II and became the aviation watch of choice for pilots over the years.

-This Rolex Air-King review briefly discusses the history and features of this watch and compares two of the classic references to the current line of available Air King watches.
+This guide briefly discusses the history and features of this watch and compares two of the classic references to the current line of available Air King watches.

-We’ll also discuss the value of owning an Air-King and provide answers to some frequently asked questions.
+We’ll also discuss the value of owning one and provide answers to some frequently asked questions.

 This critique will focus on three of the brand’s bestselling models: references 5500, 14000, and the newest model reference 116900.